Sport in the Cook Islands: Cricket

 Cricket is played on Rarotonga, and some of the outer islands (where the rules are often similar to the sport of Samoan cricket or kirikiti).
-Most villages have teams and they compete in a league, following the end of the soccer season.
+Most villages have teams, which compete in a league after the end of the soccer season.
 It is popular among the older generation.

+The men's and women's national teams play in ICC East Asia-Pacific tournaments.

 Netball

 Women's netball is a very popular sport in the Cook Islands, and the country has one of the world's top 10 teams, which competed in the 2007 Netball World Cup.